-High School Juniors and Seniors may earn college credits while they are still attending high school and enrolled in high school courses.
+Early Start (Dual Enrollment) provides high school students an early start toward earning a college degree while concurrently enrolled in high school.
+Students must first be certified eligible to participate in the Early Start Program.
 There are no obligations on the part of the student to enroll at Southern University at Shreveport after high school graduation.